tazeek/AVA-Scraper/README.md

 **AVA: A Large-Scale Database for Aesthetic Visual Analysis**

 The AVA dataset was released in 2012 for conducting research on image aesthetics.
-The dataset consists of over 250,000 images. <br>
+The dataset consists of over 250,000 images.
 The images consists of number of votes for ratings (1-10), semantic tags, and the challenges it is associated to. <br>
 PAPER: **[AVA: A Large-Scale Database for Aesthetic Visual Analysis](http://refbase.cvc.uab.es/files/MMP2012a.pdf)**